sixtusiwuchukwu/paginate-middleware/README.md

 ```

-and the request will look like below
+and the request url will look like below

 GET http://localhost:3000/users?page=2&limit=3